pjreddie/darknet/README.md

   * desirable that your training dataset include images with objects at diffrent: scales, rotations, lightings, from different sides

-  * desirable that your training dataset include images with objects (without bounded boxes) that you do not want to detect - negative samples
+  * desirable that your training dataset include images with objects (without labels) that you do not want to detect - negative samples

   * for training on small objects, add the parameter `small_object=1` in the last layer [region] in your cfg-file